Information Security

 Promotion System

-The company launched the IT Committee in 1997, and expanded the committee system to include the domestic Group in 2002.
-Since 2014, we have been holding a Global IT Summit every year.
-We have set up IT supervisory leaders that oversee the information systems in overseas regions.
-As cyber risks are becoming increasingly serious each year, we are working to strengthen our information security governance globally.
+The company established the IT Committee in 1997 and expanded the committee system to include domestic Group companies in 2002.
+Since 2014, we have held an annual Global IT Summit to promote Group-wide collaboration.
+In addition, IT supervisory leaders have been appointed to oversee information systems in overseas regions.
+As cyber risks grow more severe each year, we are strengthening our global information security governance to ensure robust protection of the Group’s information assets.

 Cyber Security Countermeasures System